tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 TestDataSpeed(ds1).start()
 ```

-Here `ds0` simply reads original images from the filesystem.
+Here `ds0` reads original images from the filesystem.
 It is implemented simply by:
 ```python
 for filename, label in filelist: yield [cv2.imread(filename), label]